Type to search

 Buy Indian terracotta artefacts online.

-This was my humble attempt to bring some of the finest art forms of India which has been carried forward by families with limited means, in traditional methods that have been used for ages.
-Hope you liked it.
-If you did, please don’t forget to share the post.
+This was my humble attempt to bring some of my favorite tribal handicrafts of India.
+These indegenous art forms have been carried forward by families with limited means, in traditional methods that have been used for ages.

 Pin This!